OldDigibox/sky-web-epg-ov/audio/daytime/README.md

 # Daytime Set
-This set is played at 11AM GMT to 7PM GMT.
+This set is played at 11AM to 7PM.